-The high bandwidth of our sensors and the ability to apply AC magnetic fielts with frequencies up to 20 GHz to the sample make it well-suited for spin-resonance measurements on electron and nuclear spins.
+The high bandwidth of our sensors and the ability to apply AC magnetic fields with frequencies up to 20 GHz to the sample make it well-suited for spin-resonance measurements on electron and nuclear spins.
 The resolution set by the sensor size would be significantly better than traditional NMR and ESR methods based on field gradients, and estimates indicate that much fewer spins - possibly down to individual electrons - can be detected.
-Another interesting feature is that rather than requiring an externally induced average polarizsation of the sample, which is often difficult to achieve, the small sample sizes favor the detection of the statisical fluctuations of the net spin polarization.
-Finally, the micron-scale field coils integrated into our sensor enable the application of broad-band exciation signals without the use of bandwidth-limiting resonators.
+Another interesting feature is that rather than requiring an externally induced average polarization of the sample, which is often difficult to achieve, the small sample sizes favor the detection of the statistical fluctuations of the net spin polarization.
+Finally, the micron-scale field coils integrated into our sensor enable the application of broad-band excitation signals without the use of bandwidth-limiting resonators.

 Flux noise in superconducting devices

 Superconducting devices such as SQUIDs and qubits have been found to exhibit magnetic flux noise with a 1/f like spectrum and a surprisingly universal intensity.
 For qubits, this noise is a strong source of decoherence .
 It has become clear that this noise arises from fluctuating spins at or near surfaces, but the nature of these spins is unknown and the physics governing their dynamics is not understood.
 We have shown that the same spins can also be detected and characterized by scanning susceptibility measurements .
 Our scanning SQUID microscope will enable detailed studies of the open questions and the systematic comparison of different materials and sample treatments and can thus contribute to solving this problem.